LibraryCarpentry/lc-python-intro/episodes/01-getting-started.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Learners can launch JupyterLab and create a Jupyter Notebook.
-- Learners are able to navigate the JupyterLab interface
+- Learners are able to navigate the JupyterLab interface.
-- Learners are able to write and run Python cells in a notebook
+- Learners are able to write and run Python cells in a notebook.
-- Learners are able to save their code as an iPython notebook (.ipynb file)
+- Learners are able to save their code as an iPython notebook (.ipynb file).

 ::::::::::::::::::::::::::::::::::::::::::::::::::